 How much can I expect to pay for a funeral service in Evansville?

 The cost of a funeral can vary quite significantly.
 This will depend upon the type of funeral service you opt for and the funeral service provider you select.
-If you do any research with local funeral homes you will discover that the price for a funeral package will vary from different providers, even for the exact same services!
-Whilst the NFDA can quote the average cost of a funeral at $7,485, it is possible to arrange a funeral for considerably less than this.
+If you research local funeral homes, you will discover that the price for a funeral package will vary from different providers, even for the same services!
+Whilst the NFDA can quote the average cost of a funeral at $7,848, it is possible to arrange a funeral for considerably less than this.

 How much does a direct cremation cost in Evansville?